rust-gamedev/rust-gamedev.github.io/content/news/040/index.md

 _UI preview_

 [@ThousandthStar] is creating an 8bit themed multiplayer game.
 It's a turn based strategy game and is currently under development.
-This month, the [blog] got moved from [dev.to] to ThousandthStar's own blog on Github.
+This month, the [blog][8bit-blog] got moved from [dev.to][8bit-dev.to] to ThousandthStar's own blog on Github.

 The game is soon getting a UI, and more packets need to be implemented before the game is ready to play.
 ThousandthStar is excited for the game to be playable, but it will probably take some time, since he is doing it as a side project when he has some time.
 The game is lacking troop spawns, a turn system, and some more troops!
-Any and all ideas posted to the [r/rust_gamedev] thread are greatly appreciated.
+Any and all ideas posted to the [r/rust_gamedev][8bit-r/rust_gamedev] thread are greatly appreciated.

 If possible, ThousandthStar would like the art to be made up of voxel models instead of just pixel art, but he doesn't know if he'll reach that point yet.